MitchellWillsOCE/Hirera/JOBSOFT-dev/DEPLOYMENT.md

 ## Overview

-This guide covers deploying the Hirera job tracking application with the integrated authentication microservice.
+This guide covers deploying the Hirera job tracking application with the microservices.
 The system consists of:

 1. **Authentication Microservice** (Node.js/Express)
 2. **Main Application** (Next.js)